justEstif/bot-o-mat-rv/doc/notes.md

 The implementation is up to you: it can be a command-line application or have a graphical interface.

-- It will be a web app(graphical interface) and, if time allows, REST API routes with support for CLI using curl
+- It will be a web app(graphical interface) and command line interface using CURL

 Your application should collect a name and robot type from the types we list below.

-1. The application should collect a new and robot type
+1. The application collect a name and a predefined robot type

 - the robot types are predefined